usnistgov/dioptra/docs/source/tutorials/example-basic-mlflow-demo.rst

     # Create the workflows.tar.gz file
     make workflows

-To connect with the endpoint, we will use a client class defined in the ``utils.py`` file that is able to connect with the Testbed RESTful API using the HTTP protocol.
+To connect with the endpoint, we will use a client class defined in the ``utils.py`` file that is able to connect with the Testbed :term:`REST` :term:`API` using the :term:`HTTP` protocol.
-We connect using the client below, which uses the environment variable ``AI_RESTAPI_URI`` to figure out how to connect to the Testbed RESTful API,
+We connect using the client below, which uses the environment variable ``AI_RESTAPI_URI`` to figure out how to connect to the Testbed :term:`REST` :term:`API`,

 .. code:: python3